ygor-sena/42cursus-ft-printf/README.md

 ## How to use the project

-Run `make` or `make bonus` if you compile the mandatory project or the bonus project respectively.
+Run `make` or `make bonus` if you want to compile the mandatory project or the bonus project respectively.

 After that, to use the `ft_printf()` in your project it's necessary to include the library `libftprintf.a` and the header as follows: